ChemicalSalt/reddit-persona-analyzer/README.md

 # Reddit Persona Analyzer

-This project scrapes a Reddit user's public posts and comments and generates a detailed user persona based solely on that data, citing original posts/comments.
+ Reddit Persona Analyzer scrapes a Reddit user's public posts and comments and generates a detailed user persona based solely on that data, citing original posts/comments.

 ## Setup and Usage